-If you are already a registered resident of the city and are looking for work, your first step should be to register as a jobseeker at a regional Uusimaa Employment and Economic Development Office (known more familiarly as the TE office).
+If you are already a registered resident of the city and are looking for work, your first step should be to register as a jobseeker at a TE office (Employment and Economic Development Office).
 The office will then direct you to Helsinki Employment Services.

 Helsinki Employment Services

 For example, integration training provides eligible participants with introductory Finnish or Swedish lessons and guidance in identifying and developing skills that are important for the job market.
-Personal employment service specialists also help participants to create their own personal vocation plan.
+Employment service specialists help participants to create their own personal vocation plan.
 In most cases, this integration training lasts one year.

-Other options available to all eligible registered jobseekers include career coaching in easy Finnish, education advice, work try-outs and pay subsidy work, as well as apprenticeships that combine work and study.
-Learn more about all of the service options on the Helsinki Employment Services website.
+Other options available to all eligible registered jobseekers include career coaching, education advice, work try-outs and pay subsidy work, as well as apprenticeships that combine work and study.
+Learn more about all of the service options on the Employment Services website.